WFNA (TV): Newscasts

 Under the ownership of WALA, WFNA did not carry any newscasts outside of shared severe weather coverage as WALA's Fox affiliation made it unnecessary to have WFNA carry newscasts in other timeslots.
 Under WKRG's ownership, WFNA began to simulcast WKRG's two-hour morning newscast on April 20, 2015, mainly as a stopgap solution to fill the timeslot of The Daily Buzz, which was abruptly canceled by its producer on April 16; the simulcast was made permanent for the 2015–16 television season.

 In June 2016, WFNA introduced a prime time newscast produced by WKRG, CW 55 News at 9; it is focused primarily on the Pensacola portion of the market.
 In April 2018, the separate branding was dropped, and the newscast is now presented under WKRG's News 5 branding.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of WKRG-TV and WFGX:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of WKRG-TV and WFGX:

-WFNA has carried Bounce TV on WFNA-DT2 since the network's launch in September 2011.
+WFNA has carried Bounce TV on its second subchannel since the network's launch in September 2011.